ezefranca/ezefranca_b/README.md

 - 👋 **Hello!** Wishing you a wonderful *Saturday* on this 08 of June of 2024.
 - 🙋🏻‍♂️ I'm **Ezequiel Santos**, passionate developer and creative technologist
-- ☔️ The weather here is light intensity shower rain, 17°C (63°F) and humidity 93%.
+- ☔️ The weather here is light rain, 18°C (65°F) and humidity 93%.
-- 🔬 Air Quality here, **AQI Level**: 2
+- 🔬 Air Quality here, **AQI Level**: 3
 - 💼 Role: **Mobile Developer** at [Miniclip](https://www.miniclip.com) - Play Games!
 - 💻 Last uploaded deck was [Dependency Management in iOS Development: A Developer Survey Perspective](https://speakerdeck.com/ezefranca/dependency-management-in-ios-development-a-developer-survey-perspective)
 - 📚 Reading: **No bullshit guide to math and physics** by *Savov, Ivan* via [GoodReads](https://www.goodreads.com/review/list/21512585-ezequiel-fran-a-dos-santos)